-The Post-Master's Nursing Program educates professional nurses for advanced practice in nursing either as clinical nurse specialists in adult nursing, adult/gerontological nurse practitioners, family nurse practitioners, psychiatric mental health nurse practitioners: adult or family, gerontological clinical nurse specialist or nurse practitioner.
+The Post-Master's Nursing Program educates professional nurses for advanced practice in nursing either as adult/gerontological nurse practitioners, family nurse practitioners, or psychiatric mental health nurse practitioners: family.
 The curriculum has the integration of nursing science, concepts and theories from related disciplines, along with practice and research.
 Opportunity is provided to pursue individual interests with respect to clientele and health care settings.
-Applicants must demonstrate that all essential core courses of specified track (BIO 5777, NSG 6605, NSG 6610, NSG 6614, NSG 6627, NSG 6671, NSG 6677, NSG 8200, NSG 8675 ) are met through equivalent courses of masters in nursing program.
+Applicants must demonstrate that all essential core courses of specified track (BIO 5777, NSG 6605, NSG 6610, NSG 6614, NSG 6671, NSG 6677, NSG 8200, NSG 8215, NSG 8675 ) are met through equivalent courses of masters in nursing program.

 Adult /Gerontological Nurse Practitioner:

 For additional information on this certificate program in an easy-to-read format, please read our Adult/Gerontological Nurse Practitioner Gainful Employment Disclosure notice.

 For additional information on this certificate program in an easy-to-read format, please read our Family Nurse Practitioner Gainful Employment Disclosure notice.

 For additional information on this certificate program in an easy-to-read format, please read our Psychiatric Mental Health Nurse Practitioner, Family Gainful Employment Disclosure notice.